How does an electronic drum kit work?

 One of the biggest advantages is the low noise that an electronic drum set produces.
 Because you can adjust the volume or use headphones, electronic drum sets are ideal for use in a home or apartment.

 Are electronic drums completely silent?
-Yes and no; In this blog we explain this.
+Yes and no; in this blog we explain this .

 Conclusion